Office of the Vice President for Research

 Research Advocate Award - The Research Advocate Award honors an administrator or staff member who has made significant contributions to fostering research at The University of Southern Mississippi.
 Nominees should demonstrate a high level of internal recognition.

-Graduate Student Award - The Graduate Student Award recognizes a graduate student who has demonstrated exemplary scholarly or creative achievement.
+Graduate Student Reserach Award - The Graduate Student Research Award recognizes a graduate student who has demonstrated exemplary scholarly or creative achievement.
 Documentation of outstanding accomplishment is required from each nominee.

 Research Advocate Award

-Faculty members are encouraged to submit the names of other faculty, administrators, staff, students, or external entities to Kim%20Wingo by March 3rd.
+Faculty members are encouraged to submit the names of other faculty, administrators, staff, students, or external entities via the Nomination Form.
 Faculty who consider themselves worthy of nomination may request nomination by an associate or peer who understands the value of their particular contribution to the University.
 Self-nomination is not allowed.

 The Office of the Vice President for Research will contact each nominee, who will then have the option to accept or decline the nomination.
 If an individual elects to accept the nomination, he/she will be required to submit application materials, no later than March 17th.